 Offers semester and summer-long Environmental Field Studies Programs at the following locations: Caribbean/British West Indies, Australia, Pacific Northwest Canada, Baja, Mexico, Costa Rica, and Kenya.
 Contact 800.989.4435 for more information.

 - The Brain Science Institute at RIKEN (Japan) offers a summer program to train advanced students interested in brain functions.
 Applicants can choose either a laboratory internship for two months or participate in an intensive 9-day lecture course, or both.
 Generous support towards travel and lodging expenses will be provided.
-Obtain applications through the Riken website or send an email to the Riken program.
+Obtain applications through the Riken website.